All fields required

-Hazardous weather also leads to auto wrecks.
+Hazardous driving conditions and weather are both big contributors to auto wrecks in Georgia.
 Rain, snow, ice, fog, and many other conditions can seriously debilitate driving abilities.

 Georgia follows the modified comparative fault rule.
 The courts have the right to adjust your compensation if it determines you are partially responsible.
 For example, if the court determines you are 15% at fault for the wreck, it will reduce your compensation by 15%.

 Hit-and-run accidents, though not as common as other types of car accidents, are a serious problem, and victims believe they have no recourse after suffering an injury in a hit and run.
 However, if you suffered an injury in a car accident and the at-fault driver fled the scene, you may be able to file a claim against his or her insurance company.